backend-development/backend-development-textbook/source/ruby_commandline.md

 ```

 Use symbols where you would enums in a database or another language,
-or if you need distnict constants, when there value is not important.
+or if you need distinct constants, when the value is not important.

 ### Methods